input-output-hk/cardano-sl/docs/how-to/build-cardano-sl-and-daedalus-from-source-code.md

     [nix-shell:~/cardano-sl]$ nix-shell

-Let cabal find its dependencies (already provided by the `nix-shell`):

-    [nix-shell:~/cardano-sl]$ cabal new-configure

-After that, to build all cardano-sl packages:
+Then build all cardano-sl packages:

     [nix-shell:~/cardano-sl]$ cabal new-build all

+All dependencies necessary for the Cabal build are provided by the `nix-shell`.
+The package versions are pinned in the `cabal.project.freeze` file, which is automatically generated from `stack.yaml` (via `stack2nix`).

 To start a GHCi session for a component (wallet-new for example), run:

     [nix-shell:~/cardano-sl]$ cabal new-repl cardano-sl-wallet-new

-### Known issues

- - `cabal-install` is not provided by the Nix shell environment.
-You have to install it yourself.
- - There needs to be a package version override in `cabal.project` for some unknown reason.

 ## Daedalus Wallet